-Imagine how standardizing your processes according to the best practices pioneered by top performers like Karen could help your employees work more efficiently and improve performance!
-When your organization is quickly growing, and your team is doing ad-hoc solutions, it becomes increasingly difficult to make sure that best ideas are diffused across your organization.
+Imagine how standardizing your processes according to the best practices pioneered by top performers like Karen could help your employees work more efficiently and improve the performance.
+When your organization is quickly growing, and your team is doing ad-hoc solutions, it becomes increasingly difficult to make sure that the best ideas are diffused across your organization.
 This becomes ten times more challenging when you have multiple offices.

 Getting your team involved in the training process will reap the following benefits:

-- Effective application of material.
-You can ensure that the employee not only gets the information, but that they are also effectively applying it to their specific role when you have your top employees helping to train them.
-Getting the day to day application knowledge first hand from the people who use it daily is, quite simply, the best way to get them to hit the ground running!
+- Effective application of the material.
+You can ensure that the employee not only gets the information but that they are also effectively applying it to their specific role when you have your top employees helping to train them.
+Getting the day to day application knowledge first hand from the people who use it daily is, quite simply, the best way to get them to hit the ground running.

 - A more engaging experience.
 You are offering your team a more engaging learning and bonding experience when they can have a hands-on experience with a team member that currently knows the ins and outs of the company.
 It builds a more cohesive team for the employees to be learning from each other.

 - Easier evaluation of employees.
 It is easier to evaluate the progress of employees when your established team members help with the training process because your experts know how the role should be performed and can clearly see any performance gaps in their trainees.